 Wayfinding should be included along the trail segments.
 Wayfinding should include directions to trailheads or parks.
 From trailhead or parks, wayfinding provides directional information to the City of Marco Island, the existing Marco Island Loop Trail on S.R.
 951, and the intersection of C.R.
 92 and U.S. 41.
-Distances to the City of Marco Island should be to the first commercial location providing access to snacks and beverages (e.g., S.R.
+Relative distances marked on the wayfinding should be to the first commercial location providing access to snacks and beverages (e.g., S.R.
 951 and Bald Eagle Drive, and C.R.
 92 and Barfield Drive).